 For example, suppose that you have written a melody in C major over a repeated C to F chord progression.
-You could, at various points in the song, try playing an Am in place of the C chord, or a Dm in place of the F.
+You could, at various points in the song, try playing an Am in place of a C chord, or a Dm in place of the F.

-Both of these ideas may or may not fit with the song, but knowing diatonic chords gives you some useful tools to experiment with, and may help you to find that extra something that makes a good song into a great one.
+These ideas may or may not fit with the song, but knowing diatonic chords gives you some useful tools to experiment with, and may help you to find that extra something that makes a good song into a great one.

 You could also try adding some non-diatonic chords into your songs.
-Use chords that include the notes of your melody.
+Use chords that contain the notes of your melody.
 For example, if your song is in the key of C major, and your melody note is an E, try playing an A major chord underneath it.

 The A chord isn’t diatonic (there isn’t a C sharp in a C major scale), but you may find that your song is suddenly given a harmonic twist that you hadn’t previously considered.

 A technique used in Baroque times that is still relevant today is to find a chord common to both the key you’re currently in and another key.
 This chord can be used as a ‘pivot‘ to prepare the listener for a key change into the new key (perhaps from a verse into a chorus).

 As you experiment, you’ll begin to find new ways of harmonizing your songs.
 Use the charts on this page to experiment with diatonic chords.
 Just having a little bit of music theory under your belt could mean the difference between a hit and a miss!

 If you have any thoughts or questions then feel free to add a comment below; we’d be happy to help!